The 5 Greatest Football Players From Japan

 Goals: 31

-Kagawa scored a goal and created another in his final appearance for Dortmund against Bayern as they won the DFB Pokal.
+Kagawa scored a goal and created another in his final appearance for Dortmund against Bayern as they won the DFB Pokal in 2012.

 2. Kazuyoshi Miura